 - the ability of the children to have or maintain relationships with both parents

 - the opinions of experts such as family counsellors, psychologists or psychiatrists

 - the practicalities of any proposed arrangements such as distance between parent’s homes and schools etc

 - any concerns as to domestic or family violence

-- the wishes of the children depending upon the children’s ages and their ability to understand the affect of any orders or arrangements being considered
+- the wishes of the children depending upon the children’s ages and their ability to understand the effect of any orders or arrangements being considered

 In some cases, parents do not abide by or breach existing orders.
-In those circumstances if the matter cannot be resolved, then we can assist with court applications in relation to contraventions of orders.
+In those circumstances if the matter cannot be resolved, then our family lawyers can assist with court applications in relation to contraventions of orders.

-Whilst we encourage you to try and reach agreement with the other parent as to the parenting arrangements concerning your children, if necessary we will conduct court litigation on your behalf when it is required and represent you to achieve the best outcome for you and the children involved.
+Whilst our family lawyers encourage you to try and reach agreement with the other parent as to the parenting arrangements concerning your children, if necessary our family law specialists will conduct court litigation on your behalf when it is required and represent you to achieve the best outcome for you and the children involved.